ElFalch/friluft-night/README.md

 - Wild campers looking to find somewhere to stay, share or review somewhere they have stayed.

+### User Stories

+The user stories for this project can be found [here](https://github.com/users/ElFalch/projects/4/views/1).

+- These user stories include some future ideas (labelled as won't-have).

 ## Visual Design

 ### Colours